mikro-orm/mikro-orm/docs/docs/query-builder.md

 // select `a`.*, (select count(distinct `b`.`uuid_pk`) as `count` from `book2` as `b` where `b`.`author_id` = `a`.`id`) as `books_total` from `author2` as `a` order by `books_total` desc
 ```

-When you want to filter by sub-query, you will need to register it first via `qb.withSubquery()`:
+When you want to filter by sub-query on the left-hand side of a predicate, you will need to register it first via `qb.withSubquery()`:

 > The dynamic property (`booksTotal`) needs to be defined at the entity level (as `persist: false`).
 > You always need to use prefix in the `qb.withSchema()` (so `a.booksTotal`).